-The CTSI Research Design and Analysis Program offers study design services for all proposed clinical and translational work, including grant applications.
+The CTSI Biostatistics, Epidemiology and Research Design Program (BERD) offers study design services for all proposed clinical and translational work, including grant applications.
 This is primarily a joint effort of the Department of Health Outcomes and Policy and the Department of Biostatistics, in association with the CTSI and the Departments of Epidemiology and Statistics.

 We can help you set up your study in terms of refining your objectives into testable hypotheses, choosing a study design, providing you with a data analysis plan, and completing a sample size/power analysis.
 Although we do not get directly involved in data management, we work closely with you to ensure that your data will be compatible with the analytic needs of the study.

-The primary goal of the CTSI Research Design and Analysis Program is research collaboration, not merely technical consultation.
+The primary goal of the CTSI BERD Program is research collaboration, not merely technical consultation.
 We welcome the opportunity to forge long-term collaborative arrangements with clinical and translational researchers where ultimately, we can contribute to research questions and develop new methodologies in your field.
 We are especially interested in helping promote research careers for young investigators.

-- Unless your project has faculty support from one of the following – Department of Biostatistics, Department of Epidemiology, Department of Statistics, or Department of Health Outcomes and Policy – you must contact Dr. Shuster prior to submitting your protocol to the CTSI for review and ultimate submission to the Scientific Advisory Committee.
+- For investigator initiated Clinical Research Center protocols: Unless your project has faculty support from one of the following – Department of Biostatistics, Department of Epidemiology, Department of Statistics, or Department of Health Outcomes and Policy – you must contact Dr. Zou prior to submitting your protocol to the CTSI for review and ultimate submission to the Scientific Advisory Committee.
 In some situations, this might be as simple as providing a biosketch and contact information for the individual who wrote the analytic research plan.

 Charges for Study Design